-Children with peanut butter allergies will be included in all classrooms and accommodations must be made to ensure their health and safety.
+Children with peanut butter allergies will be included in all classrooms and accommodations will be made to ensure their health and safety.
 For some children this is a life-threatening allergy.
-If your child is placed in a room where we have identified a peanut allergy, the room will be a peanut-free environment.
+If there is a child with a peanut allergy in the classroom we will ask parents to be sensitive to their needs during classroom events and snacks served.
 Many times, this feels burdensome to parents; however, we recommend that you look at this as an opportunity to teach inclusion, tolerance and wider food choices.